Nonuniqueness and existence of continuous, globally dissipative Euler flows: Introduction

-Analogous to the Onsager conjecture for the 3D incompressible Euler equations, we present here the following conjecture on the existence of globally dissipative incompressible Euler flows.
-This conjecture and the question of uniqueness for the conjectured solutions will be the primary focus of the paper. \begin{conj}[Inviscid K41-Onsager Conjecture] There exists an open interval $I$, and a weak solution $(v,p)$ to the incompressible Euler equations on $I \times \T^3$ that is of class $v \in L_t^\infty C_x^{1/3}$ and satisfies the local energy inequality \eqref{eq:locEnInq} with the left hand side not identically zero. \end{conj} It is known from the results on the conservative direction of Onsager's conjecture \cite{eyink,cet,duchonRobert} that the H\"{o}lder exponent $1/3$ cannot be replaced by any greater value, and more generally that every weak solution to Euler of class $L_t^3 B_{3,\infty}^{\a}$ with $\a > 1/3$ satisfies the local energy equality \eqref{eq:locEnEq}.
+Analogous to the Onsager conjecture for the 3D incompressible Euler equations, we present here the following well known conjecture on the existence of globally dissipative incompressible Euler flows.
+This conjecture and the question of uniqueness for the conjectured solutions are the primary focus of the paper. \begin{conj}[Strong Onsager Conjecture] There exists an open interval $I$, and a weak solution $(v,p)$ to the incompressible Euler equations on $I \times \T^3$ that is of class $v \in L_t^\infty C_x^{1/3}$ and satisfies the local energy inequality \eqref{eq:locEnInq} with the left hand side not identically zero. \end{conj} It is known from the results on the conservative direction of Onsager's conjecture \cite{eyink,cet,duchonRobert} that the H\"{o}lder exponent $1/3$ cannot be replaced by any greater value, and more generally that every weak solution to Euler of Besov class $L_t^3 B_{3,\infty}^{\a}$ with $\a > 1/3$ satisfies the local energy equality \eqref{eq:locEnEq}.

+A notable motivation for the above conjecture arises from the following statement concerning {\it smooth} solutions to the the incompressible {\it Navier-Stokes} equations, which serves as a mathematical interpretation of some conclusions that may be drawn from Kolmogorov and Onsager's seminal papers.